aayush-kumar-2310/warehouse-api/README.md

 4. **Monitor 4K**: 100 units, threshold disabled.
 5. **Keyboard Mechanical**: 25 units, threshold disabled.

+#### Quick Setup with Postman Collection
+A complete Postman collection is available at: `Warehouse-API-Verto.postman_collection.json`

+**To use the collection:**
+1. Copy the contents of `Warehouse-API-Verto.postman_collection.json`
+2. Open Postman → Import → Raw text
+3. Paste the collection JSON and import
+4. All endpoints will be available with pre-configured requests

+This saves you from manually copying and pasting each curl command individually.

 #### Test Commands
 1. **GET /product/{id}** (Retrieve a product):
    ```bash